dylanrylee/dylanrylee/README.md

 # 👋 Hi, I'm Dylan!
-I'm a Computer Science student @ UCalgary who is passionate about software development, machine learning / data science, and cloud.
+I'm a Computer Science student @ UCalgary who is passionate about software development, machine learning / data science, cybersecurity, and cloud.
 Experienced with Python, Java, Django, Spring Boot, TensorFlow, Pandas, SQL/NoSQL, and AWS.
 I am eager to keep growing, and hone my skills as I hope to one day be at the forefront of the tech industry.
 Feel free to connect with me and message!

----

-## 💡 About Me

-- 🎓 BSc in Computer Science (Co-op Program)
-- 📍 Based in Calgary, Alberta
-- 🚀 Always building and learning—one project at a time

 ---